 “Find My Friends” is an app that allows you to share your location with others and vice versa.
 It can be great for keeping track of where your kids are, knowing what your significant other is doing, or just keeping tabs on your friends.
 It can also help them find a lost phone (as long as you have “Shared Locations” with them).
 Here is how to set it up:

-Step 1: Open the app on your phone and the phone of the person you want to be able to share locations with.
+- Open the app on your iphone and the phone of the person you want to be able to share locations with.

 Sharing Location – iMessage

 One little known feature for Apple users is sharing the device location via iMessage.
 Let’s say your child is lost getting home from a friends’ house and you’re trying to give them directions to get home (trust me, this is a real-life scenario).
 You’re talking to them on the phone and you need to know exactly where they are.
 Tell the person you’re speaking with to follow these instructions: